What kind of microphone do I need for Studio?

 Do I really need to wear headphones?

 Yes!
-If you don’t wear headphones, you won’t know if you’re recording well.
-With headphones, you can listen to your sound quality and notice if you’re too far away from the mic and in the case of interviews, hear your guest.
-Additionally, without headphones, your mic will pick up your computer’s speakers slightly later than you speak which will create an echo, or even worse, feedback.
+Certain USB microphones have a headphone jack that allows you to monitor your signal so you can listen to your sound quality and notice if you’re too far away from the mic, and in the case of interviews, hear your guest.
+Additionally, without headphones, your mic will pick up your computer’s speakers slightly later than you speak, which can create an echo, or even worse, feedback.
 Libsyn Studio strongly recommends that you and all guests always wear headphones.

 If you’re using a professional microphone, connect your headphones to your interface or mixer rather than your computer for the best sound.
-You might need a Y-splitter cable, or you can use a headphone amplifier to offer your co-hosts and guests their own headphone level control.
-If you’re using a USB microphone, connect your headphones to the mic rather than your computer.
+If you’re using a USB microphone, connect your headphones to the mic rather than your computer for zero-latency monitoring.